-A data scientist’s chief responsibility is data analysis, a process that begins with data collection and ends with business decisions made on the basis of the data scientist’s final data analytics results.
+A data scientist’s chief responsibility is data analysis, which begins with data collection and ends with business decisions based on analytic results.

-Unstructured data, the fastest growing form of big data, is more likely to come from human input — customer reviews, emails, videos, social media posts, etc. This data is typically more difficult to sort through and less efficient to manage with technology.
-Because it isn’t streamlined, unstructured data can require a big investment to manage.
-Businesses typically rely on keywords to make sense of unstructured data as a way to pull out relevant data using searchable terms.
+Unstructured data, the fastest-growing form of data, comes more likely from human input — customer reviews, emails, videos, social media posts, etc. This data is more difficult to sort through and less efficient to manage with technology, thus requiring a bigger investment to maintain and analyze.
+Businesses typically rely on keywords to make sense of unstructured data to pull out relevant data using searchable terms.

-Typically, businesses employ data scientists to handle this unstructured data, whereas other IT personnel will be responsible for managing and maintaining structured data.
-Yes, data scientists will likely deal with plenty of structured data in their careers, but businesses are increasingly wanting to leverage unstructured data in service of their revenue goals, making approaches to unstructured data key to the data scientist role.
+Typically, businesses employ data scientists to handle unstructured data and semi-structured data, whereas other IT personnel manage and maintain structured data.
+Yes, data scientists do deal with lots of structured data, but businesses increasingly seek to leverage unstructured data in service of revenue goal, making approaches to unstructured data key to the data scientist role.

 Data scientist requirements

-Each industry has its own big data profile for a data scientist to analyze.
-Here are some of the more common forms of big data in each industry, as well as the kinds of analysis a data scientist will likely be required to perform, according to the BLS.
+Each industry has its own data profile for data scientists to analyze.
+Here are some common forms of analysis data scientists are likely to perform in a variety of industries, according to the BLS.

-Business: Today, data shapes the business strategy for nearly every company — but businesses need data scientists to make sense of the information.
-Data analysis of business data can inform decisions around efficiency, inventory, production errors, customer loyalty and more.
+Business: Data analysis of business data can inform decisions around efficiency, inventory, production errors, customer loyalty, and more.

-Finance: In the finance industry, data on accounts, credit and debit transactions and similar financial data are vital to a functioning business.
-But for data scientists in this field, security and compliance, including fraud detection, are also major concerns.
+Finance: Data on accounts, credit and debit transactions, and similar financial data are vital to a functioning business.
+But for data scientists in the finance industry, security and compliance, including fraud detection, are also major concerns.

-Government: Big data helps governments form decisions, support constituents and monitor overall satisfaction.
-Like the finance sector, security and compliance are a paramount concern for data scientists.
+Government: Big data helps governments form decisions, support constituents, and monitor overall satisfaction.
+As in the finance sector, security and compliance are paramount concerns for data scientists.

-Science: Scientists have always handled data, but now with technology, they can better collect, share and analyze data from experiments.
+Science: Thanks to recent IT advances, scientists today can better collect, share, and analyze data from experiments.
 Data scientists can help with this process.

-Social networking: Social networking data helps inform targeted advertising, improve customer satisfaction, establish trends in location data and enhance features and services.
-Ongoing data analysis of posts, tweets, blogs and other social media can help businesses constantly improve their services.
+Social networking: Social networking data can inform targeted advertising, improve customer satisfaction, establish trends in location data, and enhance features and services.

-Healthcare: Electronic medical records are now the standard for healthcare facilities, which requires a dedication to big data, security and compliance.
+Healthcare: Electronic medical records require a dedication to big data, security, and compliance.
 Here, data scientists can help improve health services and uncover trends that might go unnoticed otherwise.

-Programming: Chen cites this as the “most fundamental of a data scientist’s skill set,” noting it adds value to data science skills.
-Programming improves your statistics skills, helps you “analyze large datasets” and gives you the ability to create your own tools.
+- Programming: The “most fundamental of a data scientist’s skill set,” programming improves your statistics skills, helps you “analyze large datasets,” and gives you the ability to create your own tools, Chen says.

-Quantitative analysis: An important skill for analyzing large datasets, Chen says quantitative analysis will improve your ability to run experimental analysis, scale your data strategy and help you implement machine learning.
+- Quantitative analysis: Quantitative analysis improves your ability to run experimental analysis, scale your data strategy, and help you implement machine learning.

-Product intuition: Understanding products will help you perform quantitative analysis, says Chen.
-It will also help you predict system behavior, establish metrics and improve debugging skills.
+- Product intuition: Understanding products will help you perform quantitative analysis and better predict system behavior, establish metrics, and improve debugging skills.

-Teamwork: Much like communication, teamwork is vital to a successful data science career.
-It requires being selfless, embracing feedback and sharing your knowledge with your team, says Chen.
+- Teamwork: Much like communication, teamwork is vital to a successful data science career.
+It requires being selfless, embracing feedback, and sharing knowledge with your team, says Chen.